it-projects-llc/self-addons/itpp_mail/doc/index.rst

  Discuss modifications for IT-Projects LLC
 ===========================================

-Audio notifiaction
+Audio notification
 ------------------

-In order for audio playback to work correctly in Chromium-based browsers, user needs to do followings steps:
+In order for audio playback to work correctly in Chromium-based browsers, the user needs to follow these steps:

-- Navigate to Odoo instance
+- Navigate to the Odoo instance

 - Click on "View site information"